ezeslucky/deployify/README.md

 ## 🧩 Features

 - **📦 Applications**
-  Deploy any type of application—Node.js, PHP, Python, Go, Ruby, and more.
+  Deploy any type of application—Node.js,  Go, Typescript.

 - **🗃️ Databases**
   Create and manage databases with built-in support for MySQL, PostgreSQL, MongoDB, MariaDB, and Redis.